Mechanomy

 When sourcing products it is always annoying to have to push through the many different ways that manufacturers and industries represent the same product information.
 Is it backlash or relative position error?
 Measured in wavelength, frequency, or energy?
 These differences in convention are not solely a manufacturer's responsibility, but they are opportunities to reach out to customers and meet them in the framing they are familiar with.

-Units are the most basic example of an area where industry and company norms vary widely, yet it is easy to offer information in multiple unit systems.
+Units are the most basic example of an area where industry and company norms vary widely, yet it is easy to offer information in whichever unit system your customer prefers.

-Similarly, there are many good ways to show the differences between products, to provide simple facilities that allow visitors to see how features vary across model numbers.
+Similarly, there are many good ways to show the differences between products, to provide simple tables that allow visitors to see how features vary across model numbers.

 Relatedly, if the interpretation of a chart matters, then it is important for a manufacturer to take modest steps to make the chart readable and useful.
 Displaying a poorly-scanned chart from a print catalog undermines confidence in its application, while an interactive chart increases confidence.